 - If you think of an e-commerce website you like, would you be able to design it by yourself?

 - Do you have an idea of how it is made?

 Answering all these questions, you should know if you can DIY and to what extent.
 If you have no idea what question to ask yourself, the answer is simple: you might not know enough to assess this quickly.

-Secondly, when do you need this?
+When do you need this?
 Next week?
 Next month?
 In 2 months?
 Do you have an idea of how long it might take?

-Thirdly, How much money do you want to dedicate to this?
+How much money do you want to dedicate to this?
 Do you know how much it would cost realistically?
 Do you know people who could do it?
 If the price is the leading blocker.
 What would you be able to concede to get a cheaper alternative: speed or quality?

 Going through this mental process, hopefully you already have answers to your questions, and you would know a bit more if you can DIY and to which extent or if you would need consultation from A to Z or targeted work of some specialists.

 Whether it’s the strategy, paid ads, graphic design, social media, e-commerce, web design or content marketing.
 Many people can help you with the whole or just a part of your digital marketing problematic.

 Agencies often offer the convenience of having different skills under one roof, making it easier to develop your digital marketing effort to other directions and adapt if you do not know much about it.

 If you feel relatively knowledgable about some fields already but would like dedicated help for some specific parts, let’s say you have minimal web design knowledge, but you want to make a website, studios (also known as micro agencies) can be the best for you.